OpenTelemetry Observability¶

 .

-The original intention of OpenTelemetry is to unify data formats, which means that for a long time, OpenTelemetry does not plan to focus on observability products.
-Instead, it serves as a data transit station or uses OpenTelemetry's data standards to constrain its own observability products.
+The original intention of OpenTelemetry is to unify data formats, which indicates that for a long period, OpenTelemetry does not plan to focus on observability products.
+Everyone still uses OpenTelemetry as a data transfer station or adopts the data standard of OpenTelemetry to constrain their own observability products.

 1. Based on Traditional Monitoring Aggregation¶

-This approach primarily involves using the otel-collector to push logs, metrics, and traces to ELK, Prometheus, and related APM vendors like Jaeger.
+Mainly through otel-collector pushing logs, metrics, and traces respectively to ELK, Prometheus, and related APM vendors like Jaeger.

-In recent years, Grafana has ventured into the observability domain, establishing Grafana Cloud and Grafana Labs, and offering its own set of solutions.
+In recent years, Grafana has also ventured into the observability field, establishing Grafana-Cloud and Grafana Labs, and launched its own set of solutions for observability.
 Grafana Tempo is an open-source, easy-to-use, and scalable distributed tracing backend.
-Tempo is cost-effective, requiring only object storage to run, and integrates deeply with Grafana, Prometheus, and Loki.
-Tempo can directly receive trace data from OpenTelemetry, while Loki collects log data from OpenTelemetry, and Grafana continues to use Prometheus for metric data.
+Tempo is cost-effective, requiring only object storage to run, and is deeply integrated with Grafana, Prometheus, and Loki.
+Tempo can work with any open-source tracing protocol, including Jaeger, Zipkin, and OpenTelemetry, so Tempo can directly receive trace data from OpenTelemetry, Loki collects log data from OpenTelemetry, and Grafana still uses Prometheus to receive metric data.

-Although these two solutions address data format issues, they can only be considered technical tools rather than products.
-They are essentially Frankenstein-like combinations of open-source tools.
-When encountering business issues, users still need to access different tools to analyze problems, leading to poor integration of logs, metrics, and traces, which does not reduce operational and communication costs for operations and development personnel.
-A unified platform for log, metric, and trace data analysis is crucial.
-While Grafana is making efforts in this direction, it has not fully solved data silos; different data structures still use different query languages.
-Currently, Grafana can correlate log data with trace data, but trace data cannot be reverse-correlated with log data.
-The Grafana team still needs to work on mutual correlation and analysis between data types.
+Although the above two solutions solve the data format problem, in a certain sense, they can only be called technologies rather than products.
+They are essentially stitched together from open-source tools.
+When encountering some business issues, it is still necessary to access different tools to check and analyze problems.
+Logs, metrics, and traces are not well integrated, and do not reduce the operation and communication costs for operations and development personnel.
+A unified data analysis platform for logs, metrics, and traces becomes particularly important.
+Although Grafana is continuously striving towards this direction, it has not completely solved the data silo problem.
+Different structured data still uses different query languages.
+Currently, Grafana has achieved associating log data with trace data, but trace data cannot be reversely associated with log data.
+The Grafana team still needs to work on solving the interrelated query analysis of data.

 3. Based on Guance - Commercial Observability Product¶

-Guance is a unified platform for collecting and managing metrics, logs, APM, RUM, infrastructure, containers, middleware, network performance, and other types of data.
-Using Guance allows for comprehensive observability of applications, not just log tracing.
+Guance is a unified data collection and management platform for various types of data, including metric data, log data, APM, RUM, infrastructure, containers, middleware, network performance, etc. Using Guance allows us to observe applications comprehensively, not just between log chains.

-DataKit is the gateway for Guance.
-To send data to Guance, DataKit must be correctly configured.
-DataKit offers the following advantages:
+DataKit is the gateway前置 of Guance.
+To send data to Guance, you need to configure DataKit correctly.
+Using DataKit has the following advantages:

-- In host environments, each host has a DataKit instance.
-Data is first sent to the local DataKit, cached, pre-processed, and then reported, avoiding network jitter while providing edge processing capabilities, reducing backend data processing pressure.
+- In the host environment, each host has a datakit, and data is first sent to the local datakit, cached and preprocessed by datakit before being reported, avoiding network fluctuations while providing edge processing capabilities, reducing pressure on the backend data processing.

-- In k8s environments, each node has a DataKit daemonset.
-By leveraging k8s' local traffic mechanism, data from pods on each node is first sent to the local node's DataKit, avoiding network jitter while adding pod and node labels to APM data, facilitating localization in distributed environments.
+- In the k8 environment, each node has a DataKit daemonset.
+By utilizing the local traffic mechanism of k8s, data from pods on each node is first sent to the local node’s DataKit, avoiding network fluctuations while adding pod and node tags to apm data, making it easier to locate in distributed environments.

-DataKit's design philosophy also draws inspiration from OpenTelemetry, supporting oltp protocols, so data can bypass the collector and be sent directly to DataKit, or the collector's exporter can be set to oltp (DataKit).
+The design concept of DataKit also draws inspiration from OpenTelemetry and is compatible with the oltp protocol, so it can bypass the collector and send data directly to DataKit, or set the exporter of the collector to oltp (DataKit).

 Solution Comparison¶